explodinglabs/jsonrpcclient/README.rst

     <-- 200 OK

 .. note::
-    To see the underlying JSON messages, set the logging level to INFO or lower:
+    To see the underlying messages going back and forth, set the logging level to INFO or lower:

     ``import logging; logging.getLogger('jsonrpcclient').setLevel(logging.INFO)``